 18. Compose your notification by entering a title and message, then click send test message.
 Next, enter the device token you previously copied and click Test.
 This will push the message to our test device.

 As you can see in the screenshot above, the log shows that the message was successfully received.
 Messages also appear in the Android notification center.

 PS.
 There is a caveat applying this patch: The TMapView component will stop working because the process updates Google Play jars, and they are not fully compatible.
-We plan addressing this in coming updates.
+We plan on addressing this in the coming updates.